Military Support

 - 10% discount on adoption fees with military ID.

-- Fee Waived: In accordance with Senate Bill No. 245, San Diego Humane Society, a public animal shelter, shall not charge an adoption fee for any animal if the person adopting the animal presents a current and valid driver’s license or identification card with the word “VETERAN” printed on its face pursuant to Section 12811 of the Vehicle Code.
+- Fees waived for veterans.
+In accordance with Senate Bill No. 245, San Diego Humane Society, a public animal shelter, shall not charge an adoption fee or any animal if the person adopting the animal presents a current and valid driver’s license or identification card with the word “VETERAN” printed on its face pursuant to Section 12811 of the Vehicle Code.
 We may limit the number of animals adopted as pursuant to this section to one animal each six-month period.

-How do I take my pet if I'm relocated?
+How do I take my pet with me if I'm relocated?

 If you receive transfer orders, do the following as early as possible:

-- Health History and Medicines: Contact your veterinarian for a copy of your animal's records and ask them to provide a three-month supply of any medications your pet is taking, plus written prescriptions for refills.
+- Get your pet’s health history and a supply of medications.
+Contact your veterinarian for a copy of your animal's records and ask them to provide a 3-month supply of any medications your pet is taking, plus written prescriptions for refills.

-- Quarantine Requirements: Find out if the country where you will be based requires incoming animals to be quarantined.
+- Research quarantine requirements: Find out if the country where you will be based requires incoming animals to be quarantined.
 Quarantine periods can last anywhere from several days to several months and the pet owner typically incurs any costs for food, grooming and care.
 Your base veterinarian or the country's consulate should be able to inform you of all quarantine regulations and costs.

 How do I prepare my pet for air travel?

-If you are flying on commercial aircraft, contact the airline for their regulations concerning vaccines, licensing and carrier size requirements.
-Book nonstop flights to avoid connections and try to travel early in the morning or late at night.
+If you are flying on commercial aircraft, contact the airline for their vaccine, licensing and carrier size requirements.
+Book nonstop flights whenever possible and try to travel early in the morning or late at night.
 Note that airlines often impose travel restrictions during extreme weather months.

 Your pet should travel in a sturdy and roomy carrier marked with your name, address, email address and phone number.
 Check the carrier latch prior to travel and remember that your pet should always wear a collar and ID tag.

-How do I prepare my pet for moving by car?
+How do I prepare my pet for car travel?

 How do I find a veterinarian overseas?